moonbeam-foundation/moonbeam-project-directory/list-your-project.md

 ![How to Submit your DApp](images/stateofthedapps/stateofthedapps2.png)

-Submission are typically reviewed by the State of the DApps team in one business day.
+Submissions are typically reviewed by the State of the DApps team in one business day.
 For any Moonbeam-related questions you can reach out to us in [Discord](https://discord.gg/moonbeam){target=_blank}.
 For State of the DApps support, you can contact [support@stateofthedapps.com](mailto:support@stateofthedapps.com)